SplineSketch: Even More Accurate Quantiles with Error Guarantees: Experimental Evaluation

 \subsection{Evaluation of Mergeability}

 We evaluated the performance sketches when they are created by pairwise merge operations.
-To this end, we split the input into 10\,000 chucks, feed each chunk into one sketch, and then merge the resulting sketches into one in a binary tree fashion, i.e., merging sketches summarizing a similar number of items.
+To this end, we split the input into 10\,000 chucks of the same size, feed each chunk into one sketch, and then merge the resulting sketches into one in a complete binary tree fashion, i.e., merging sketches summarizing a similar number of items.

-As illustrated in Fig.~\ref{fig:mergingAccuracy}, the overall accuracy picture is similar as in the streaming setting, with SplineSketch having 2--20 times smaller error than $t$-digest and even more compared to other sketches.
+As illustrated in Figures~\ref{fig:mergingAccuracy} and~\ref{fig:mergingAccuracyHepmass}, the overall accuracy picture is similar as in the streaming setting, with SplineSketch having 2--20 times smaller error than $t$-digest and even more compared to other sketches.
 However, the error of SplineSketch and $t$-digest got worse compared to the streaming setting, about 5--10 times, even though both of these sketches still largely outperform KLL and the comparison to MomentSketch is similar as in streaming.
-We have excluded GKAdaptive as its implementation from~\cite{luo16_quantiles_experimental} does not have a merge operation.
-As for the time efficiency, we measured the time to perform a merge operation (averaged over the 9\,999 merges performed to obtain the final sketch); see Fig.~\ref{fig:mergingSpeed}.
-Moment Sketch was the fastest to merge, due to taking simple sums of the moments and log-moments, followed by KLL, which still fit below 10$\mu$s per merge operation. $t$-digest required up to 200$\mu$s per merge, due to the need to merge the centroids, and SplineSketch up to 500$\mu$s as merging of buckets, while conceptually simple, requires a lot of bucket joins.
+As for the time efficiency, we measured the time to perform a merge operation (averaged over the 9\,999 merges performed to obtain the final sketch); see Figure~\ref{fig:mergingSpeed}.
+Moment Sketch was the fastest to merge, due to taking simple sums of the moments and log-moments, followed by KLL, which still fit below 10$\mu$s per merge operation. $t$-digest and GKAdaptive required up to 100--200$\mu$s per merge, due to the need to merge the centroids, and SplineSketch up to 500$\mu$s as merging of buckets, while conceptually simple, requires a lot of bucket joins.
 The query time is the same as in streaming, i.e., does not depend on how the sketch is created.
 The results for other datasets are similar; see the supplementary repository.